schemar/dotfiles/README.md

 * `<ctrl>+b z` to (un)zoom the current pane.
 * `<ctrl>+b {<,>}` resize panes by fixed amount.
 * `<ctrl>+b [` to enable copy mode.
 Use e.g. to scroll up to see older output.
 Movement in copy mode is vim-like (e.g. `<ctrl>+{d,u}` to move down/up a page).

+### Kakoune

+Since kakoune has a helpful info panel, I will only list the main commands here:

+* `,e` to show file explorer.
+* `,f` to fuzzy find files, buffers, etc.
+* `,s` to surround, e.g. with quotes.
+* `,l` to interact with the language server, e.g. "show references", "rename", etc.

 ### Vim